apache/druid/docs/ingestion/automatic-compaction.md

   ~ under the License.
   -->

 In Apache Druid, compaction is a special type of ingestion task that reads data from a Druid datasource and writes it back into the same datasource.
-A common use case for this is to [optimally size segments](../operations/segment-optimization.md) after the data is ingested in Druid to improve query performance.
+A common use case for this is to [optimally size segments](../operations/segment-optimization.md) after ingestion to improve query performance.
 Automatic compaction, or auto-compaction, refers to the system for automatic execution of compaction tasks managed by the [Druid Coordinator](../design/coordinator.md).

-The frequency of compaction tasks relies on the Coordinator [indexing period](../configuration/index.md#coordinator-operation), configured by `druid.coordinator.period.indexingPeriod`.
+The Coordinator [indexing period](../configuration/index.md#coordinator-operation), `druid.coordinator.period.indexingPeriod`, controls the frequency of compaction tasks.
 The default indexing period is 30 minutes, meaning that the Coordinator first checks for segments to compact at most 30 minutes from when auto-compaction is enabled.
-Note this time period affects other Coordinator duties including merge and conversion tasks.
+This time period affects other Coordinator duties including merge and conversion tasks.
-To configure the frequency of compaction tasks, [create a new duty group for the Coordinator](#set-frequency-of-compaction-runs).
+To configure the auto-compaction time period, see [Set frequency of compaction runs](#set-frequency-of-compaction-runs).

 At every indexing period, the Coordinator initiates a [segment search](../design/coordinator.md#segment-search-policy-in-automatic-compaction) to determine eligible segments to compact.
 When there are eligible segments to compact, the Coordinator issues compaction tasks based on available worker capacity.